Chapter 26:

 The mage scrutinized him, then stepped aside and pointed to the left stairway.

 "New applicants are registered in the southern wing.
-I believe the entrance exam is starting soon.
+I think the entrance exam is starting soon.
 If you hurry, you can still sign up."

 Lucius nodded, thanked him, and entered.

-The hallway was cool.
-Stained-glass windows cast narrow beams of colored light on the red stone floor.
-Each footstep echoed.
+The hallway was huge and stained-glass windows cast narrow beams of colored light on the cold stone floor, each of his footsteps echoing.

 She didn’t look up until he stood directly in front of her.